CocoaCaa/sar-leaderboard-ocr-web/README.md

 ## Accuracy

-The output data is tested to **100%** accuracy in resolution _1:1 1920x1080 size without application bar_ (which is the **screenshot requirement**).
+This application is tested to **100%** accuracy in resolution _1:1 1920x1080 size without application bar_ (which is the **screenshot requirement**).
 However, there could still be some factors for potentional inaccuracy, double checking the data after conversion is recommended.

 ## Disclaimer